Speech from Minister

 Clearly we are now living in different economic times.
 This report, by necessity, is about priorities.
 We cannot afford to do all that we want to do.
 It is fashionable in some quarters to suggest the emphasis should be uniquely on the current expenditure side.
 Such an approach ignores two things.
 Firstly, the quantum of pain to ordinary people that that would involve.
 Secondly, the significant improvements in our infrastructure, as attested to by the OECD, reduces pressure on the Exchequer in the area of capital expenditure.

 Our priorities as a Government are clear and are manifest in this plan.
 In summary: jobs, schools and health.
 It is only right, though, to acknowledge at the outset that we are effectively at the end of a major phase of Exchequer funded capital investment.
 Over the past decade, some €70 billion was invested in infrastructure and the productive sector.
-Judged by a range of measures, the quality and quantity of the country’s stock of infrastructure has been considerably augmented in recent years.
+Judged by the currency forecasts, the quality and quantity of the country’s stock of infrastructure has been considerably augmented in recent years.

 While the level of investment allocated under this plan is in line with European norms and will provide adequate resources for the next five years this is not the true summit of our ambitions.